Food Justice

 The resulting geographic and economic outcomes limit access to affordable, nutritious food.

 Disparities are apparent at all levels of our food system.
-Thus, we must work towards individual, economic, environmental, and societal solutions.
-Below are examples of how food activists can support a just food system (and how Anabel's Grocery has addressed these disparities)
+Below are examples of how food activists can support a just food system — and how Anabel's Grocery is aiming to address these disparities.

 HUNGER